khulnasoft/integrations-core/redisdb/README.md

 ## Overview

 Whether you use Redis as a database, cache, or message queue, this integration tracks problems with your Redis servers, cloud service, and the parts of your infrastructure they serve.
-Use the Datadog Agent's Redis check to collects metrics related to:
+Use the Khulnasoft Agent's Redis check to collects metrics related to:

 - Performance
 - Memory usage